pulp-platform/cheshire/README.md

 Cheshire is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.

+## Emulator Tender

+Detailed information about the prerequisites to execute the benchmarks for the emulator tender can be found [here](https://hackmd.io/@U4uKXvr_RZyd_F2gfOmzlg/rk-XoPrZ-l).
+The evaluation creteria for the emulator tender will be:
+* Execution speed with 0% waveforms logging
+* Execution speed with 100% waveforms logging
+* % of waveforms than can be logged for the benchmark (if not 100%)
+* Compilation time
+* Number of code lines changed in DUT
+* Number of code lines changed in testbench

 ## Quick Start

 * To learn how to build and use Cheshire, see [Getting Started](https://pulp-platform.github.io/cheshire/gs/).